nekosoft/notes-security/web-vulnerabilities/cross-site-scripting-xss/xss.md

 - redirect the user to attacker controlled web content
 - perform malicious operations on user's machine

-# Injection

-Injection occurs when:

-Data enters a web application, which is sent to an interpreter and parsed Data is sent back to the web user, without being validated for malicious content

-Source (data comes in from here) -> Sink (where the data ends)

 # Types of XSS